sebastien-gervilla/kiwui-scripts/README.md

 # Kiwui's scripts

-This package provides scripts for kiwui projects developpement and deployment.
+This package provides scripts for kiwui projects development and deployment.

-## Developpement
+## Development

-To run a developpment server, simply use :
+To run a development server, simply use :

 ```bash
 npm run dev